nuagenetworks/vspk-vro-workflows/README.md

-# vspk-vro-workflows
+# VSPK-VRO-Workflows

-Advanced Workflows for the Nuage vRO plugin (vspk-vro)
+Advanced workflows for the [VSPK Plug-In for vRO](https://github.com/nuagenetworks/vspk-vro)